 DARK TIMES – OF PERPETRATORS AND THE JUST:

-The special exhibition emotionally addresses the time of national socialist terror in Burgenland.
+The special exhibition emotionally addresses the time of Nazi terror in Burgenland.

 overview of the engagement of the Austrian Center